rileybump/markdown/index.md

 ## What We Will Do

--Partay!
+- Partay!
--Watch Olivia Rodrigo's Netflix special
+- Watch Olivia Rodrigo's Netflix special
--Eat pizza
+- Eat pizza
--TP the neighbors' house
+- TP the neighbors' house

 ## Where Will It Be?